 Up to 24 targeted athletes, primarily in the Train to Compete, and Learn to Win phase of the Wheelchair Basketball Canada LTAD (typically 18-25 year-of-age), will have access to optimized coaching, training, and mentorship at a central location not previously available in Canada.

-The National Academy plays host to several events, including selection and training camps for the Canadian national team program, talent identification camps, exhibition tournaments and clinics for coaches and technical officials.
-For a complete list of upcoming events at the National Academy, please see the Events Listing.
+The National Training Centre plays host to several events, including selection and training camps for the Canadian national team program, talent identification camps, exhibition tournaments and clinics for coaches and technical officials.
+For a complete list of upcoming events, please see the Events Listing.